pnivar/wdp-2022-q2-paulo/README.md

 1-basic-exercise-1.js commit on Sep 12, 2022 8:22 PM EDT.
 HTML and CSS mockup webpage commit on sep 14, 2022 08:50 PM EDT.
 Edit commit to HTML and CSS mockup webpage on Sep 14, 2022 11:54 PM EDT.
+Hover edit commit to div-1 and div-4 sections on Sep 16, 2022 1:40 PMEDT.